Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Misvær

-Our next stop was close by the small village of Misvær chasing yet another of Artscape Nordland’s sculptures.
-This one, ‘Protractus‘, is a 3m high granite sculpture shaped not surprisingly like a protractor.
+Our next stop was near the small village of Misvær, chasing yet another of Artscape Nordland’s sculptures.
+This one, ‘Protractus‘, is a 3m high granite sculpture shaped like a protractor.

 lady sitting in a protractor style sculpture.jpg